ospfranco/ospfranco.github.io/_posts/2024-09-15-generating a xcframework with dylibs for ios.md

 ---
 layout: post
-title: Generating a XCFramework with dylibs for iOS
+title: Loading dylibs in iOS
 date: 2024-09-15
 categories: post
 permalink: /:title/
 image: /assets/oscar.jpg
 ---

+Apple has terrible messed with dynamic library loading in iOS.
 This was an absolute pain to get right, so I hope I will save someone some time in case you ever need to compile a dylib for iOS.

 # Frameworks

-First of all, to load dylibs in iOS Apple absolutely fucked us all.
-You need to create a `.framework` with a lot of peculiarities.
-I will skip the why and most of the explanation and just give you a template you can use.
-These `framework`s need to be embbeded in a `.xcframework` that will load the correct version for the architecture (arm, arm-simulator, intel-simulator).
+In order to load dynamic libraries in iOS they need to be packaged in a `.framework`.
+Let's skip most of the explanation and just give you a template you can use.
+These frameworks need to be embbeded in a `.xcframework` that will load the correct version for the architecture (arm, arm-simulator, intel-simulator).

 # Compile your library

-I will take [sqlite-vec](https://github.com/asg017/sqlite-vec) as an example.
-It's a sqlite extension to do vector searching for LLMs.

-You first need to compile your library for iOS.
-There are a lot of things to take care here.
-Detecting the correct compiler chain.
-You NEED to make sure you are setting the correct min iPhone OS version (dylib support was added in iOS 8).
-I basically take care of all of this with a Makefile:
+Here is the `Makefile` you need, it's for sqlitevec an sqlite extension but you can easily figure out how to compile your own project:

 ```make
 MIN_IOS_VERSION = 8.0